fighting41love/cocoNLP/readme.md

-### This is a Chinese nlp repo, which can extract key phrase from texts.
+### This is a Chinese nlp repo, which can extract information from texts.

 ## installation
 ```